laurentvv/polyglot-bench/README.md

   - Rust: Uses trust-dns-resolver crate
   - Go: Uses net package with concurrent lookups
   - TypeScript: Uses dns module with Promise-based API

+**Note**: In our latest benchmarks, Rust showed the best performance in this test with a score of 110.32, followed by Python (47.52), Go (38.00), and TypeScript (11.75).
+This demonstrates Rust's strength in network operations.

 ### Compression Tests